 During your cholesterol test, your doctor may also test for high triglycerides, which are an important measure of heart health.
 This is an especially important test for women, as triglyceride levels are traditionally higher among women as they age.

-There may be some days where you're more excited about this number than others but, no matter what, it's an important number to know for your health.
+There may be some days where you're more excited about this number than others, but no matter what, it's an important number to know for your health.
 Sudden weight gain or weight loss can be indicative of a number of different health issues that range from heart disease to cancer to stroke.

 Although being overweight or obese can increase your risk for heart disease, what can be especially detrimental to your health is carrying too much weight around your waistline.
 Weight that's carried here has been specifically linked to diabetes, high blood pressure and cholesterol, and breathing problems.
 If you're overweight, talk to your doctor about a nutrition and fitness plan to help you keep you get your weight into a healthy range.

-Blood sugar (blood glucose)
+Blood sugar (blood glucose) numbers for a healthy heart

 While other health screenings begin at age 20, your doctor likely won't begin testing blood sugar until age 45, as long as you are at a healthy weight and have no additional heart disease risk factors.
 And, if your blood sugar levels are considered healthy, they'll only need to be re-tested every three years.
 However, if your levels are high, you may need them tested more frequently, and be placed on a treatment plan.